 How do I log in from off campus?

 If you are off campus, the use of some resources may require you to log in through a system called EZProxy.
 You should see a log-in page such as the one below.
-Simply log in with the username and password that you use for RangerNet.
-If you have any difficulties accessing library resources, please contact us at 580-327-8574, or email firstname.lastname@example.org.
+Simply log in with the User name and Password that you use for Self Service.

-- Go to RangerNet to make sure you are logging in with the correct username and password.
+Go to Self Service to make sure you are logging in with the correct User name and Password.
 You will use the same credentials for off-campus access.

 How do I request an interlibrary loan (ILL)?

-- To request an item that you are unable to find in either a research database or the online catalog, use this interlibrary loan form.
+To request an item that you are unable to find in either a research database or the online catalog, use this interlibrary loan form.
 Provide as much information as possible, such as the complete title, author, and publication information of the book or article.
-Library staff members are available to assist you in your search or with your ILL request.
-If you have any questions, please contact the library via phone (580-327-8574) or e-mail (email@example.com).
+Library staff members are available to assist you in your search or with your interlibrary loan request.

 How do I connect to wireless internet at the library with my own device?